 Sound waves are created by pressure variations in the air.
 Microphones transform sound pressure into capacitive variations, which are then converted into an electrical voltage.
 Review the fundamentals of sound pressure, how microphones work, and how to choose the right type of microphone.

-Strain gages are used to measure the deformation of a material due to an applied force.
-The resistance of a strain gage changes with small bends and pulls on the material.
+Strain gauges are used to measure the deformation of a material due to an applied force.
+The resistance of a strain gauge changes with small bends and pulls on the material.
 Explore basic strain concepts, how strain gages work, and how to select the right configuration type.

-Accelerometers are commonly used to measure vibration.
-They contain piezoelectric crystals that generate an electric charge proportional to force from oscillations of a solid.
-Learn about the theory of vibration, how accelerometers function, and and considerations for choosing the right accelerometer.
+Accelerometers are commonly used to measure vibration and contain piezoelectric crystals that generate an electric charge proportional to force from oscillations.
+Learn about the theory of vibration, accelerometer functionality, and considerations for choosing the right accelerometer.